Fonta1n3/FullyNoded/Readme.md

 ##### Preparatory work:

 First get your connection going. **Resolve the connection issue first then add the keypair**, to keep things simple.
-Some double checks [Extensive guide here](./Readme.md#connecting-over-tor-mac):
+Some double checks ( A more extensive guide [here](./Readme.md#connecting-over-tor-mac)):
 ###### On your device running node
 - Your node is running either mainnet, testnet or regtest
 - You've made the appropriate HiddenService -Dir, -Version and -Port declaration in your torrc file for at least the matching port (respectively 8332, 18332 and/or 18443).